capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/date-pickers/en-US.md

 ---
-category: Components
-type: DatePickers
 title: Date pickers
-cols: 1
+desc: "**MDatePicker** is a fully featured date selection component that lets users select a date, or range of dates."
 related:
   - /components/buttons
   - /components/text-fields
   - /components/time-pickers
 ---

-# Date pickers

-**MDatePicker** is a fully featured date selection component that lets users select a date, or range of dates.

 ## Usage